ZhenyaKh/coco-beholder/README.md

 * Install Pantheon collection of congestion control schemes and, if needed, [add](#adding-a-new-scheme) more schemes to the collection

-* Install CoCo-Beholder using its installation script
+* Install CoCo-Beholder emulator using its installation script

 * Done.
 [Test](#testing) the schemes in the collection using CoCo-Beholder.

-CoCo-Beholder installation scipt `install.sh` is super easy and short.
-However, due to the facts that there are bugs in the operating systems and that some schemes fail to get installed properly, the above described installation process is not always simple.
-Please, cosider the detailed instructions for [Ubuntu 16.04](#installation-on-ubuntu-1604-lts), [Ubuntu 18.04](#installation-on-ubuntu-1804-lts), and [Debian 10](#installation-on-debian-10).
+Installing CoCo-Beholder itself is always trivial because its installation scipt `install.sh` is super easy and short.
+However, installing the collection of the schemes often causes lots of problems.
+Also, there are troublesome bugs in some operating systems.
+Thus, please, see the detailed instructions for [Ubuntu 16.04](#installation-on-ubuntu-1604-lts), [Ubuntu 18.04](#installation-on-ubuntu-1804-lts), and [Debian 10](#installation-on-debian-10).